 But our child is bewildered.
 How did moving that boy out of the way make him fall?

 Children do not instantly absorb a situation or respond automatically as adults do.
 They take a little longer to digest an experience and process it.
-Our child is just beginning to put together what has happened, when suddenly she is enveloped in the enormous pressure emanating from her mom.
-“Tell the boy you’re sorry,” Mom says in a tone that makes the girl most uncomfortable.
+A child might be just beginning to put together what has happened, when suddenly she is enveloped in enormous pressure emanating from her mom or dad.
+“Tell the boy you’re sorry,” they say in a tone that makes the girl most uncomfortable.
 She wants to please, but forcing the words would feel completely false, and faking emotion does not come naturally to a child.
 It is learned.

 Over the years I have heard many of these forced apologies.
 I understand the parent’s need for them, but I have to admit they always make me squirm.
 To truly apologize requires empathy, and empathy develops in its own way and time, at a different pace for each child.
 So, often the child is not developmentally ready to understand, much less own the words she’s saying.

 What worries me most is the child who, because his caregiver has pushed him to always say ‘sorry,’ receives the message that apologizing fixes everything.
 He punches another child, but as long as he says, “I’m sorry,“ he’s excused and can move on, or even do it again.
 We are wrong to believe we teach empathy by forcing an insincere apology.

 So, what do we do when our child hurts someone?